mmuenste/coupled-vlans/README.md

 # coupled-vlans
-Tool written in Python to detect Vlans with the same Root Bridge (STP).
+Tool written in Python to detect Vlans with the same Root Bridge (PVSTP).